aberrant

 Did You Know?

-- In biology, 'aberrant' is often used to describe species or individuals that deviate from their typical form or behavior.
+- The term 'aberrant' is often used in biology to describe organisms that deviate from their species' typical traits or behavior.

 Related Words